- Employee tracking apps help you streamline your employees’ accountability, client billing and multi-location supervision.

 - Employee schedule overview, including who else is working

 - Shift planning

 - QuickBooks Time Premium costs $20 per month and includes access for one administrative user.
 Each additional user costs $8 per month.
 This plan includes all the above features.

 - QuickBooks Time Elite costs $40 per month and includes access for one administrative user.
 Each additional user costs $10 per month.
 It includes all Premium features plus mileage tracking, geofencing and several other extras.

-Hubstaff is a GPS employee tracking solution with basic features for tracking employees' time and computer usage.
-It also includes automatic payment tools and, at higher pricing tiers, comprehensive geotechnology tools such as mobile GPS tracking and fleet tracking.
+Hubstaff is a GPS employee tracking solution with basic features for tracking employees’ time and computer usage.
+It also includes automatic payment tools and, at higher pricing tiers, comprehensive geotechnology tools such as mobile GPS tracking and fleet management.

 - Random screen captures

 - Unlimited job site support

 - Free Forever is Hubstaff’s free plan for one user.
 It lacks GPS tracking features but has basic functions for time and activity tracking, screenshots, and pay management.